milessabin/spray-json-shapeless/README.md

-__Note for SBT Users__
+__Note for sbt Users__

-Customize the ensime-sbt-compile-on-save variable if you'd like SBT to recompile your project whenever you save.
+Customize the ensime-sbt-compile-on-save variable if you'd like sbt to recompile your project whenever you save.
 This is disabled by default as it consumes a lot of CPU without much benefit over ENSIME's built-in type checking.

 __Note for Scala Standard Library (or other giant project) hackers__